scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The following three figures show how intra-ISD PCB propagation works, from the ISD's core AS down to child ASes.
 For the sake of illustration, the interfaces of each AS are numbered with integer values.
 In practice, each AS can choose any encoding for its interfaces; in fact, only the AS itself needs to understand its encoding.

-In {{figure-3a}} below, core AS X sends the two different PCBs "a" and "b" via two different links to child AS Y: PCB a leaves core AS X via egress interface "2", whereas PCB b is sent over egress interface "1".
+In {{figure-3a}} below, core AS X sends the two different PCBs "a" and "b" via two different links to child AS Y: PCB "a" leaves core AS X via egress interface "2", whereas PCB "b" is sent over egress interface "1".
 Core AS X adds the respective egress information to the PCBs when sending them off, as can be seen in the figure (the entries "*Core - Out:2*" and "*Core - Out:1*", respectively).

 ~~~~
                             +-------------+